testomatio/docs/docs/subscriptions/trials.md

 ## When Trial Ends

 Please note, when the Free Trial ends features over the Free plan limit will no longer be available.
 However, their data is not lost.
 If you subscribe to a Professional or Enterprise plan, you will be able to access those features and content again.
-If you are interested in the paid options supported by Testomat.io, see our **_pricing plan_** (add the link here) for more details.
+If you are interested in the paid options supported by Testomat.io, see our [**pricing plan**](https://testomat.io/pricing/) for more details.

 ## How Can I Request Free Trial